 The Scottish Governments Better Health, Better Care Action Plan (2007) and the Refreshed Strategy on Volunteering requires all health boards to achieve Investors in Volunteers Award (IiV).
-Volunteer Development Scotland has a contract to support Health Boards to deliver it across Scotland.
-In July 2008 NHS Borders signed an agreement with Volunteer Development Scotland to complete the accreditation process for the IiV Award by March 2011.
-NHS Borders achieved IIV status in October 2010 and will be reassessed in October 2013.
+Volunteer Scotland has a contract to support Health Boards to deliver it across Scotland.
+In July 2008 NHS Borders signed an agreement with Volunteer Scotland to complete the accreditation process for the IiV Award by March 2011.
+NHS Borders achieved IIV status in October 2010 and was successfully reassessed in October 2013 and therefore gained continued accreditation for a further 3 years.
+At present we are undergoing reassessment for a further 3 years.
 The award is designed to ensure health boards attain a number of consistent practices and approaches to volunteering.
 Achievement of the award is assessed against ten indicators which are:-

-- Ensure there is an expressed commitment to the involvement of volunteers - Commit appropriate resources - Ensure that NHSScotland is open to involving volunteers who reflect the diversity of the local community - Oversee the development of appropriate roles for volunteers - Protect volunteers from physical, financial and emotional harm - Use fair, efficient and consistent recruitment procedures - Take a considered approach to taking up all references and official checks - Establish clear procedures for introducing new volunteers to the organisation - Ensure NHSScotland staff are aware of the need to give volunteers recognition. - Take account of the carying support needs of volunteers
+- Ensure there is an expressed commitment to the involvement of volunteers - Commit appropriate resources - Ensure that NHSScotland is open to involving volunteers who reflect the diversity of the local community - Oversee the development of appropriate roles for volunteers - Protect volunteers from physical, financial and emotional harm - Use fair, efficient and consistent recruitment procedures - Take a considered approach to taking up all references and official checks - Establish clear procedures for introducing new volunteers to the organisation - Ensure NHSScotland staff are aware of the need to give volunteers recognition. - Take account of the caring support needs of volunteers